 Federal Protections for Employee Whistleblowers

-Whether whistleblowers do it for moral reasons or for the money, there are protections under federal law in place in case they suffer adverse employment action as a result of their reporting.
+Whistleblowers may come forward with information to report against an employer or third party for moral reasons or for the money, i.e., a bounty for filing a “tip” with the SEC (which can be anonymous) – so long as the employee did not engage in the misconduct being reported.
+There are protections under federal law in place in case they suffer adverse employment action as a result of their reporting.
 Depending on which statute the employee chooses to sue under or qualifies for, their rights, remedies and potential costs vary.
-Below are two of the protections presently available to whistleblowers in the securities industry.A.
+Below are two of the legal protections presently available to whistleblowers in the securities industry.A.
 DODD-FRANK

-Whistleblowers are protected by Dodd-Frank from adverse employment action for providing information to the Commission that are covered by Dodd-Frank or by SOX.
-See 15 U.S.C. § 78u-6(h)(1)(A).
-Employees may bring their action directly in Federal District Court.
+Whistleblowers are protected by Dodd-Frank from adverse employment action for providing information to the Commission that is covered by Dodd-Frank or by SOX.
+SOX( See 15 U.S.C. § 78u-6(h)(1)(A) refers to the Sarbanes Oxley Act which safeguards and defends individuals from corporate disclosures and other deceitful practices in the financial sector.
+Employees may bring their actions directly to Federal District Court.
 Id. at (h)(1)(B)(i).
-Such an action may be brought within 6 years of the violation or the three years after discovery of “facts material to the right of action are known or reasonably should have been known by the employee.”
+Such an action may be brought within 6 years of the violation of the three years after the discovery of “facts material to the right of action are known or reasonably should have been known by the employee.”
 Id. at (h)(1)(B)(iii).